Building a Minimum Viable Product (MVP) Without Code: the New Tech Frontier

 The No-Code Revolution: A Catalyst for Change

 “The no-code movement epitomizes a democratization of innovation,” — Liam Chang is thought to have remarked, a celebrated tech strategist in Hong Kong.
-“It’s a striking equalizer in the tech system, enabling varied voices to be heard without the long-established and accepted barriers.”
+“It’s a striking equalizer in the tech ecosystem, enabling varied voices to be heard without the long-established and accepted barriers.”

 Reasons to Get Familiar With No-Code Development